 This United Nations resolution is one of only three official disease-specific United Nations Days and will bring the world’s attention to autism, a pervasive disorder that affects tens of millions.
 The World Autism Awareness Day resolution encourages all Member States to take measures to raise awareness about autism throughout society and to encourage early diagnosis and early intervention.
 It further expresses deep concern at the high prevalence rate of autism among children in all regions of the world and the consequent developmental challenges.

-Each year, Autism-Europe works together with our member organisations to conduct campaigns to raise awareness of autism and the rights of people with autism across Europe.
-You can view our previous campaigns at the bottom of this page.
+Each year, Autism-Europe works together with our member organisations to conduct campaigns to raise awareness of autism and the rights of people with autism across Europe:

 Activities and events in Europe